About The stations PA100M and PA100K

 Navigate through the room with the mouse on the panorama image, or navigate by moving the field of view on the floorplan with the mouse.
 Zoom in and out by moving the green dot at the bottom of the panorama image on the slider.

-Our QSL card, QSL information and logbooks
+Our QSL card, QSL information, logbooks and award information

-The Netherlands: your card + SASE.
+The Netherlands: your card + SASE

 Logbooks for PA100M and PA100K

 Next to our award rules, you can read how to sumbit a request for the award.

 Four Special Event Stations PA100M, PA100K, PA100PCG and 8A100K are valid for an award.

 How?
 Work at least 2 of these 4 stations.
 Any band, any mode and any time is possible.